rgllm/rgllm.com/content/pages/me.md

 template: page
 ---

-I'm Rogério Moreira, a full stack developer.
-I currently work as a front-end developer, I do some open-source things and write here on my blog.
+I'm Rogério Moreira, a full-stack developer and open-source contributor.
+I currently work as a front-end developer, I do some open-source things and write on my blog.

 I've a background in Software Engineering but interest in areas like project management, entrepreneurship, and biomedicine.
 Always interested in new ventures.